 - Oil; coconut oil or olive oil

-Of course, how you make a curry paste varies from recipe to recipe.
+How you make a curry paste obviously varies from recipe to recipe.
 In most cases, you blend all the ingredients into a fine paste with a blender or food processor.
-Then you let this curry paste simmer on the stove for 5 – 10 minutes.
-This way the flavors will develop better and the curry paste will keep longer.
+Then let this curry paste simmer on the stove for 5 – 10 minutes.
+This way, the flavours will develop better and the curry paste will keep longer.

 For a curry paste, I always recommend following a recipe.
-After all, a curry paste is a concentrate of different flavors.
-If you taste a curry paste on its own, the flavors will be too dominant, making it difficult to assess what the final result will be.
+After all, a curry paste is a concentrate of different flavours.
+If you taste a curry paste on its own, the flavours will be too dominant, making it difficult to estimate what the final result will be.

 Of course, you can develop your own curry paste recipes, but you need to know what you are doing.

 Why make a curry paste yourself?

 There are many advantages to a homemade curry paste:

 - Healthier: you decide what goes into it.
 Therefore, there are no converting agents or additives in it.

 - Cheaper: a ready-made curry paste is a lot more expensive than when you make it yourself.

 - Convenient: if you have a curry paste in the freezer, you can always make a meal quickly and easily.
 Besides the curry paste, you need vegetables, meat and coconut milk.
 Normal milk or yogurt also works fine.